twidi/django-adv-cache-tag/README.rst

 ^^^^^^^

-No example since you don't have to change anything to your templatetag call to use thiss, just set the settings.
+No example since you don't have to change anything to your templatetag call to use this, just set the settings.

 Choose your cache backend
 ~~~~~~~~~~~~~~~~~~~~~~~~~